-I’ve made the argument in the past the in order to grow companies need to embrace new business models that leverage information as an asset and revenue driver.
+I’ve made the argument in the past that in order to grow, companies need to embrace new business models that leverage information as an asset and revenue driver.

 What I have witnessed firsthand at 3Pillar is that content-heavy industries, such as media, education, and information services, are innovating faster than others.
 This makes sense.

 The business models within these industries are already information-centric (they are in the content business).
 The innovation is around the revenue models and distribution channels.
 As a result, content-heavy industries are well into the innovation cycle.